Shehbab-Kakkar/Docs/Rust/Mutable-Shadowing-Variable.md

 > **In short:**
 > - Use `mut` to change the value of a variable (but not its type).
 > - Use shadowing (`let`) to create a new variable with the same name, possibly with a different type or value.

+In Rust, **after shadowing, you cannot access
+In Rust, after shadowing, you cannot access the old value of the variable by its original name—the new binding completely hides the previous one in that scope.
+The only way to access the old value after shadowing is to give it a new name before shadowing occurs.

+No, in Rust, shadowing does not change the value at the original variable’s memory address.
+Instead, it creates a new variable binding—possibly even at a different memory address—effectively hiding the previous variable with the same name.